-27. RESERVES
+28. RESERVES

-The amounts of the Group's reserves and the movements therein for the current and prior years are presented in the consolidated statement of changes in equity on page 131 of the financial statements.
+The amounts of the Group's reserves and the movements therein for the current and prior years are presented in the consolidated statement of changes in equity on page 132.

 (a) Share premium reserve

 The application of the share premium account is governed by the Companies Law of the Cayman Islands.
 Under the constitutional documents and the Companies Law of the Cayman Islands, the share premium is distributable as dividend on the condition that the Company is able to pay its debts when they fall due in the ordinary course of business at the time the proposed dividend is to be paid.